 It doesn’t really matter what happens to the real estate market statistics unless and until you plan to sell.
-And hopefully if you’re getting into the market today, you aren’t planning on selling anytime soon.
+And hopefully, if you’re getting into the real estate market today, you aren’t planning on selling anytime soon.
 Long term investing is always the best strategy (and not just for real estate).

 Should I wait until prices go down?

 People have been waiting for real estate prices in Toronto to fall for years.
 Year after year, they pay rent and they wait (all the while get priced out of the market).
-True, we may see a slight price correction in some markets and neighbourhoods in 2013 and that might mean you can get more for your money, but how will you know when the bottom has been reached?
+How will you know when the bottom has been reached?
 How will you know it’s time to stop waiting?

 Can I afford to buy a property in Toronto?

 First-time buyers need to be fully aware of the Closing Costs and be prepared to pay condo fees, taxes and a lot of other expenses that you don’t currently pay your landlord.

-We’ve said it before and we’ll say it again: buying a home isn’t about trying to time the market.
+We’ve said it before and we’ll say it again: buying a home isn’t about trying to time the market or doing what all your friends are doing.
 It’s about having a roof over your head and falling in love with a place you can call home, when the time is right for you.